Image

 The Bachelor of Fine Arts degree in Theatre Design, Technology and Production fosters the artistic development of theatre designers, technicians and artisans.
 Students study both traditional theatre practices and new methods, materials and technologies.
 Students must demonstrate continued progress through annual portfolio reviews, course work and production responsibilities.
 In addition, students are expected to complete a significant production assignment each semester.

-Students will be able to apply design and technology concepts for the school’s theatrical and dance productions.
+In the major, students apply design and technology concepts for the school’s theatrical and dance productions.
 Kent State’s Center for the Performing Arts houses three theatres, performance and rehearsal space, a scene shop, a costume shop and laboratories for costumes, drafting, lighting and scenery.
 In addition, the School of Theatre and Dance oversees the outdoor venue Porthouse Theatre.

 The B.F.A. degree program prepares students for M.F.A. degree study, as well as such occupations as scenic designer, costume designer, lighting designer, sound/projection designer, prop master, scenic artist, stage manager, production manager, wardrobe supervisor, technical director and stage technicians.